 LAN Off No power.

-Blue Successful connection between your NCD and modem.
+Blue Successful connection between your NCB and modem.
 This light will flash during data transfer.

-Amber Successful connection between your NCD and modem.
+Amber Successful connection between your NCB and modem.
 This light will flash during data transfer.

 DSL Off No connection to the network.